 Tonight, look for the tiny, misty dipper of stars known as the Pleiades or Seven Sisters.
 November is the month of the Pleiades star cluster.
 On these November nights, the Pleiades cluster shines from nightfall until dawn.
 It’s low in the east at nightfall, high overhead around midnight and low in the west before dawn.
 Locate it by the bright star Aldebaran this evening, or any evening soon.

-Spot the bejeweled cluster of stars known as the Pleiades, with either the unaided eye or an optical aid, on these November nights.
+You can view the Pleiades with either the unaided eye or an optical aid on these November nights.
 The Pleiades cluster is one of the most recognizable star patterns in the night sky.
-Its six brightest stars look like a little dipper.
+Its six brightest stars do look like a little dipper.
 In fact, people in the Northern Hemisphere often mistake the Pleiades for the real Little Dipper asterism, which is located farther north on the sky’s dome.
 The misty-looking dipper of the Pleiades hovers over the northeastern horizon as darkness falls.
 It moves across the night sky from east to west, much like the sun does during the day.
-So look tonight for the Pleiades: a tiny, misty dipper in the sky.

 By the way, another name for the Pleiades is the Seven Sisters.
 But if you look with your eye alone, it’s likely you’ll only see six stars in the Pleiades.
 Some old Greek legends explore what might have happened to the missing sister, sometimes called the Lost Pleiad.